Studying online

 Assessment

-Indicative assessments in this unit are as follows: (1) in-field exercises; (2) final Report; and (3) field Notebook.
+Indicative assessments in this unit are as follows: (1) technical assignments; (2) final trip report; and (3) field journal.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.